HackerspaceMumbai/HackerspaceMumbai/CODE_OF_CONDUCT.md

 when an individual is representing the project or its community.
 Examples of representing a project or community include using an official project email address, posting via an official social media account, acting as an appointed representative at an online or offline event.
-Representation of a project may be further defined and clarified by project maintainers.
+Representation of a project/community may be further defined and clarified by project stewards.

 ## Enforcement

 Please report any instances of abuse, harassment, or unacceptable behavior to community@hackmum.in.

 All complaints will be reviewed, investigated, and responded in a manner that is deemed necessary and appropriate to the circumstances.
-The project team will maintain the confidentiality of the reporter of an incident.
+The stewards will maintain the confidentiality of the reporter of an incident.
 The project team may post additional details of specific enforcement policies separately.

-Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.
+Stewards who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.